janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

 Here, [sewi]{.tokipona} is the context.
-Since [sewi]{.tokipona} is often a location, this could refer to where something occurs- which is also like one of the prepositions!
-Check under the spoiler for more info.
+Since [sewi]{.tokipona} is often a location, this could refer to where something occurs!
+This isn't the only interpretation possible though.
+Check under the spoiler!

+---

+##### la and cause

-The context could be an action or idea too:
+The context could be an action or idea too, and refer to cause and effect like the preposition [tan]{.tokipona}:

 <details><summary> [pali sina la jan mute li kama pona]{.tokipona} </summary>